 Due to fuel combustion, extreme heat is generated.
 So, to carry out generated heat water jacket is provided in a water cooled engine.
 In air-cooled engines, fins are provided to cool the cylinder block.

 To withstand high temperature and pressure, engine cylinder block is made from high grade cast iron.
 The engine block is manufactured in one piece by casting process.

-A cylinder head is bolted at upper side by placing cylinder head gasket while crankcase is bolted at the bottom to the cylinder block.
+A cylinder head is bolted to the upper side by placing cylinder head gasket while crankcase is bolted at the bottom of the cylinder block.

 The main function of a cylinder head is to seal the cylinder block from the upper side using a head gasket.
 So, the leakage of the air-fuel mixture and burnt exhaust gases are totally arrested.

 To admit a fresh charge of the mixture inside the cylinder block, Intake Valve is mounted on a cylinder head.
 While exhaust valve is mounted to escapes burnt exhaust gases to the atmosphere through the silencer.

 A spark plug is mounted if the engine is spark ignition type (SI Engine).
 While in Compression Ignition type engine (CI Engine), a fuel injector is mounted on the cylinder head.

 A cylinder head is usually made by casting or forging process in one piece of cast iron.
 Also in some cases, it is manufactured from aluminium.